-As you’ll see from our ski resort review, we came to feel quite at home here during the ski season but had no idea how it might look and feel once grass and wild flowers had replaced snow and piste markers on the mountainsides.
+As you’ll see from our Tignes ski resort review, we came to feel quite at home here during the ski season but had no idea how it might look and feel once grass and wild flowers had replaced snow and piste markers on the mountainsides.
 Experience has taught us, though, that just about anywhere in France which possesses a good-sized lake and a generous supply of tourist accommodation just has to be worth seeing.
 We headed off in mid-July to do just that.

-Our base for a week’s stay is an apartment at CGH Le Télémark, in Tignes Le Lac – a good choice, as it turns out, not least for the hypnotic views which greet us each morning from our balcony.
+Our base for a week’s stay is an apartment at Le Télémark, in Tignes Le Lac – a good choice, as it turns out, not least for the hypnotic views which greet us each morning from our balcony.
 To our left are the wild peaks of the Réserve Naturelle de la Grande Sassière, and the Franco-Italian border, while ahead and much closer are the high-rise apartment blocks of Le Lavachet.
 To our right, shimmering in the far distance, is the Glacier de la Grande Motte, whose cable-car climbs and descends like a spider patiently constructing a web.

 Walking in the air